C19764485/MusicVisuals/README.md

 - The user has the option of 6 different visuals by pressing from '1' to '6'.

 # How it works
 This project uses PApplet from processing.core asset, it is written based on inheritance, encapsulation, constructors, getters and setters.
+Audio buffer, lerpedAverage and map() function were used for this project as well.
+Vertices were used to create a shape of a moving sheet (Visual number 4, Credits to

 ## All Visuals
 - This part of code below includes all seperate visual classes: